fariascl/pyemailscraper/README.md

 # pymailscraper
-A Python library for scrape all email address from an URL
+A Python library for scrape all email addresses from an URL